Tips for setting up and maintaining organized closets & cabinets in the laundry room.

-My ‘cleaning products’ theory falls very much in line with my ‘makup/beauty products’ theory…the fewer the better.
-I don’t get all caught up in a product for this and product for that.
+My ‘cleaning products’ theory aligns very much with my ‘makeup/beauty products’ theory…the fewer, the better.
+I don’t get all caught up in a product for this and a product for that.

 I mean, what makes a ‘countertop cleaner’ better for countertops than a generic cleaner?
 Why a special ‘bathroom cleaner’?

 At the end of the day, aren’t all cleaners basically the same?
 If you took your ‘kitchen countertops’ cleaner and cleaned your bathroom with it, would it be less clean than had you used ‘bathroom cleaner?’

 Does the ‘bathroom cleaner’ know it’s in the bathroom and so kicks in and does a better job than if you used it in the laundry room?